Skip to Content

 Keep an eye on them and flip them around because they will go from toasted to burned very quickly if you're not careful.

-Mix together the "wet" ingredients, including peanut butter, as shown below (photo 2).
+In a large mixing bowl, mix together the "wet" ingredients, including peanut butter, as shown below (photo 2).
 It's ok if there are a few lumps of butter at this point.

 Stir in the dry ingredients until smooth (photo 3) and sprinkle in the chunks of chocolate and toasted pecans (photo 4), giving a final stir to combine.